-Whether you want to be in the thick of things or prefer somewhere remote with scenic walks on the doorsteps, we’re sure our favourite holiday cottages in the Cotswolds will impress
+Whether you want to be in the thick of things or prefer somewhere remote with scenic walks on the doorsteps, we’re sure these Cotswolds pet friendly cottages will impress

-Some guests like having onsite facilities such as a bar, restaurant or spa. if that’s you then have a look at our recommendations for dog-friendly log cabins in the Cotswolds
+Some guests like having onsite facilities such as a bar, restaurant or spa. if that’s you then have a look at our recommendations for pet friendly log cabins in the Cotswolds.